 Isn’t it great when your hobby and something that you love doing starts to earn you some money.
 But with the profit comes a stack of officialdom that running a business entails.

-Indicators of trade
+Badges of trade

 - Do you intend to make a profit?